PolyMathTogether/ObsidianPolyMath/Development/Programming/Graphics Programming/OpenGL/Core/OpenGL Objects/Texture.md

 Programmers and artists normally prefer abit **realistic** on their objects.
-If we have create many **vertices** which have a specific color, it will cost alot performance.
+If we have to create many **vertices** which have a specific color, it will cost alot performance.
 That is when **texture** comes in, it basically maps every point data of texture that contain a color to the **surface** via a so-called **texture coordinates**.

 ## What is texture?
 ---